Ignore Patterns¶

 Custom Ignore Patterns¶

-You can override or extend the default behavior by creating a .readmeaiignore
+You can override or extend the default behavior by creating a .readmeaiignore file in your repository root.
+This file follows gitignore-style syntax:

 Pattern Syntax¶